mrismanaziz/Reforestation/README.md

-## What do you call a troublesome Canadian high schooler?
-A poutine.
+## I was going to get a brain transplant, but I changed my mind